4ursmile/Car_counting/README.md

 # **Car counting**
-## Using YOLOv8 and Euclid distance
+## Using Object Detection and Tracking for Car Counting
+---
+## Update GUI version with Streamlit 🎊
 ---

 Quickstart